SFU-CMPT-201/a7-pub/README.md

   appropriately.
 * As the diagram above shows, the heap segment is placed in between the BSS segment and the memory mapping segment, and it grows upward.
-This means that as your program requests access to more memory in the heap using functions like `malloc()`, the size of the heap grows from a lower address to a higher address.
+This means that as your program requests access to more memory on the heap using functions like `malloc()`, the size of the heap grows from a lower address to a higher address.
 * Under the hood, `malloc()`, `free()`, etc. are all part of `libc` (the C Standard Library) and allow your code to interact with a *memory allocator* implemented in `libc`.
 Memory allocation